shabeer-syed/ACEs/about.md

 ## What ACE indicators are not:
 It is essential to note that ACE indicators:
 * Cannot make inferences about individual level risk.
 This means that indicators cannot be used to guide individual-level clinical decision-making including screening, diagnosing or labelling children or families to be at-risk of harm.
 Most children with ACEs **do not** develop poorer health outcomes and show incredible resilience to adversity.
-* Do not make causal claims about posible mechanisims behind different ACEs
+* Do not make causal claims about posible mechanisims underpinning different ACEs
 * Do not account for protective factors or different contexts

-The limitations of ACEs has been summarised by Prof Rosalind Edwards and colleagues [elsewhere]( https://www.cambridge.org/core/journals/social-policy-and-society/article/introduction-adverse-childhood-experiences-aces-implications-and-challenges/A1E57E800C74406E84F93AB9F8CB125D).
+The limitations of ACEs has been summarised [elsewhere]( https://www.cambridge.org/core/journals/social-policy-and-society/article/introduction-adverse-childhood-experiences-aces-implications-and-challenges/A1E57E800C74406E84F93AB9F8CB125D).

 ## What is trauma informed care? -the four R's
-The potential implications of the ACEs research at an organisational or population level can broadly be conceptualised via the four "R's".
+The potential implications of the ACEs research at a larger organisational or population level can broadly be conceptualised via the four "R's".
 The four R's represent key assumptions of trauma-informed approaches summarised by [SAMHSA](https://store.samhsa.gov/product/SAMHSA-s-Concept-of-Trauma-and-Guidance-for-a-Trauma-Informed-Approach/SMA14-4884).

 * **Realisation** about trauma and understanding how trauma can affect families, groups, organisational, communities, and individuals